weehwa/assignment_2/README.md

-# week3htmlcss
+# Capstone Project for Codeacedemy

-Set up the landing page structure - include comments
+Build a website COLMAR Academy based on the requirement